SuzeShardlow/SuzeShardlow.github.io/_posts/2020-08-14-wtf-is-a-recession.md

 ### Not being able to save

 Unemployment will likely result in your having to dip into your savings.
-The Government will also do everything in its power to get you out of the house and spending money - see the August 2020 "Eat Out To Help Out" scheme and the reopening of many businesses amid the global pandemic.
+The Government will also do everything in its power to get you out of the house and spending money - see the August 2020 "Eat Out To Help Out" scheme and the reopening of many industry sectors amid the global pandemic.

 ### Bargains to be had